 Well visit / physical exam: Most insurance plans fully cover one preventive visit (aka “physical” or “well visit”) every 365 days.

 Still looking for answers?
-Here are the rest of the posts from our “Becoming a Smart Healthcare Consumer” series.
+Here are the rest of the posts from our “Becoming a Smarter Healthcare Consumer” series.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, the San Francisco Bay Area, Seattle, and Washington, DC.